okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 4. IKEv2
 	- Internet Key Exchange version 2
 	- Used with IPSec and was created by Microsoft and Cisco to be faster than L2TP.
+5. SSL VPN
+	- Can be initiated through a web browser.